 There’s a direct connection between your energy use and the environment.

-Homes and commercial buildings consume 40% of the energy used in the United States.
+Homes and commercial buildings consume 70% of the energy used in New York City.
 When you adjust your lifestyle to be more energy efficient at home, you consume less power to do the same jobs.
 That means reducing your home’s energy waste and toxic waste produced by power plants, all while conserving natural resources and saving money.
 We’ve put together some tips to help raise awareness of how home energy is used, where it is often wasted, and practical guidance that you can strive to incorporate into your daily routine.

 - Unplug appliances and electronic devices when not in use.
 About 75% of devices in the average home are always drawing small amounts of electricity, even if they aren’t in use or have been turned off.